FluxML/Flux.jl/docs/src/apis/backends.md

 model(rand(10)) #> [0.0650, 0.0655, ...]
 ```

 directly won't have great performance.
-In order to run a computationally intensive training process, we rely on a backend like MXNet or TensorFlow.
+In order to run a computationally intensive training process, we need to use a backend like MXNet or TensorFlow.

 This is easy to do.
 Just call either `mxnet` or `tf` on a model to convert it to a model of that kind: